 The Arctic Race of Norway is the world's northernmost road bike race for the world's cycling elite.
-Since it was first held in 2013, the Arctic Race of Norway has cycled its way through much of Northern Norway, from the North Cape in the north to Helgeland in the south.
+Since it was first held in 2013, the Arctic Race of Norway has cycled its way through much of Northern Norway, and places such as the North Cape, Alta, Tromsø, Harstad, Narvik, Vesterålen and Lofoten have been included in the programme.
 The organisation Arctic Race of Norway hosts the race in partnership with the Amaury Sports Organisation, which also organises the Tour de France and the Vuelta a España.

 The Arctic Race of Norway 2016 is centred on both sides of the Arctic Circle.
 Much of the route follows the fjords, but the race also includes some challenging climbs and descents.
 The highest point is the Arctic Circle at 680 metres (2231 feet) above sea level at Saltfjellet.
 There will be gatherings in the fjord towns of Fauske, Mo i Rana, Mosjøen and Sandnessjøen, not to mention the Nordland city of Bodø.
 However, the most distinctive images will no doubt come from the world's most powerful tidal current, the Saltstraumen strait, and the beautiful Helgeland Bridge.

 11th of August: Stage 1 Fauske-Rognan 176.5 km (109.7 miles)